Toyota Woven City | Top Page

 On the surface of the city, there will be three distinct pathways.
 One for automated mobility, another for pedestrians, and a third for both pedestrians and personal mobility.

 Beneath the ground, there will be a fourth pathway specifically for the movement of goods where the city's logistics network will also be installed.

 Our definition of mobility goes well beyond cars and transportation.
 We have defined 12 distinct areas of daily life where we can further empower people, amplify their capabilities, and increase the ways that mobility can positively impact society.

-President of Toyota Motor Corporation, Akio Toyoda believes, “As a global society we need to come together to heal, grow, learn, and create new possibilities for a collective future.”
+Chairman of the Board of Directors of Toyota Motor Corporation, Akio Toyoda believes, “As a global society we need to come together to heal, grow, learn, and create new possibilities for a collective future.”
 He also stated, “It is only through partnership and collaboration that we will realize the dream of not just mobility for all but a better quality of life for all.
 In fact, if it were up to me, I would add an 18th goal to the SDG's list - Happiness!”

 We participated in the 2022 IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS 2022 KYOTO)

 We participated in the “Community Friendship Festival - Susono” held in Susono City, Shizuoka Prefecture, where Woven City will be constructed